 On the other hand, the high rates of wing drones also prove to be a drawback.
 Together with fixed-wing drones, a drone pilot does not have any choice to hover down or slow to a satisfactorily low rate to catch high-resolution pictures.
-They are normally bigger than rotary drones, which makes them portable and inconvenient to carry around.
+They usually are more significant than rotary drones, which makes them portable and inconvenient to carry around.

 This permits a drone pilot to generate an extremely tight flight route.
-The slower rate that rotary drones can attain can raise the speed rate of aerial pictures recorded, making higher-resolution reconstructed models that are even more precise.
+The slower rate that rotary drones can attain can raise aerial pictures’ speed rate, making higher-resolution reconstructed models that are even more precise.

 The significant drawback of a rotary drone is the battery life.
 Rotary drone propellers are liable for both lift and propulsion, requiring a higher power output signal.